kevze05/ics3u-classwork/functional-decomposition.md

 # functional deocmposition

-Note: I included the software/app within the actual fixing/preventing the problem.

 ## vending machine from the machine's perspective

 - wait while (no buttons are pressed and no money is inserted)